EVondrus/la-hotel/README.md

 ### Initial Discussion

-- This project is something I wanted to create as I'm a passionate traveler which led me to use plenty of hotel booking sites and I've previously been working in the hotel buisness as well.
+- This project is something I wanted to create as I'm a passionate traveler which led me to use plenty of hotel booking sites and made me wanted to create a simple and seamless hotel booking site.
-- I wanted to create a website linked to a database, which allows users to log in, view hotel information, room details, and make room reservations.
+- I wanted to create a website linked to a database, which allows users to create a profile, log in, view hotel information, room details and make room reservations.
 - I wanted the administration to be able to add, edit and delete hotel information, room details and reservations.

 ### User Stories